iamfortune/BCH-titbits/nucleic acids.md

 - pyrimidine nucleosides include cytidine and uridine.

-- the de0oxyrinucleoside of thymine is called thymidine and non-deoxythymidine
+- the deoxyrinucleoside of thymine is called thymidine and non-deoxythymidine

+- nucleotides are nucleosides phosphorylated on one or morehydroxyl groups of the sugar e.g ("adenosine monophosphate (AMP) ")